 Water Quality Monitoring

-Our water quality monitoring program is conducted almost wholly by a large group of dedicated volunteers.
-They take surface- and bottom-level readings of the following parameters at each station: temperature, dissolved oxygen, pH, salinity, oxygen saturation, and water clarity.
-They also collect water samples which are analyzed by the Florida LAKEWATCH program for nutrient concentration (total nitrogen and total phosphorus) and algae content (chlorophyll).
+Our water quality monitoring program is conducted almost wholly by a large group of dedicated citizen scientist volunteers.
+In the field, a surface- and bottom-level reading of the following parameters are recorded at each station: temperature, dissolved oxygen, pH, salinity, oxygen saturation, and water clarity.
+In addition, two water samples are collected which are analyzed by the Florida LAKEWATCH program for nutrient concentration (total nitrogen and total phosphorus) and algae content (chlorophyll).

 Recruitment and Training of Volunteers

-The Choctawhatchee Basin Alliance training goal is to maintain qualified citizen monitors over 100 sampling sites located within the Choctawhatchee Bay, Choctawhatchee River, all the coastal dune lakes in Walton County, and even in the Gulf of Mexico, just off shore in Okaloosa and Walton County.
+The Choctawhatchee Basin Alliance training goal is to maintain qualified citizen monitors over the 130+ sampling sites located within the Choctawhatchee Bay, Choctawhatchee River, all the coastal dune lakes in Walton County, and even in the Gulf of Mexico, just off shore in Okaloosa and Walton County.
 Click here to view a map of CBA's current sampling stations.
-CBA staff conducts approximately 25 training sessions per year to maintain almost 75 active volunteers in the CBA water monitoring program.
-If you are interested in participating in this program, please email CBA your contact information (email@example.com).
+CBA staff conducts approximately 15 training sessions per year to maintain almost 34 active volunteers in the CBA water quality monitoring program.
+If you are interested in participating in this program, please email Brandy, our Monitoring Coordinator, your contact information (email@example.com).

-Citizen volunteers are instructed by professional staff from CBA on the proper procedures for collecting surface (0.5 m) water samples and determining water clarity as measured by a Secchi disc.
-Volunteers are also trained to use a Hydrolab Quanta Water Quality Monitoring System provided by CBA to record surface and bottom measurements of temperature (°F), dissolved oxygen (mg/L), pH, salinity (ppt), dissolved oxygen saturation (%), and turbidity (NTU).
-Citizens are usually instructed on their waterbody during a two to four hour training session, which includes the selection and/or identification of sampling stations and water sampling procedures for both the Florida LAKEWACH Program and the CBA hydrolab.
+Citizen scientist volunteers are trained by professional staff from CBA on the proper procedures for collecting surface (1.5 feet) water samples and determining water clarity as measured by a Secchi disc.
+Volunteers are also trained to use a Quanta Hydrolab Water Quality Monitoring System provided by CBA to record surface and bottom measurements of temperature (°F), dissolved oxygen (mg/L), pH, salinity (ppt), dissolved oxygen saturation (%), and turbidity (NTU).
+Citizen volunteers are usually instructed on their waterbody during a two to four hour training session, which includes the selection and/or identification of sampling stations and water sampling procedures for both the Florida LAKEWACH Program and the CBA hydrolab.
 After receiving instructions, citizens are expected to sample their water body once each month.
 Volunteers are required to contact CBA monthly to schedule their sampling date to ensure availability of the Hydrolab Quanta Water Quality Monitoring System and to coordinate the pick-up and return of sampling equipment.
 When a volunteer is unable to sample, CBA staff tries to collect water samples in their place.
 All volunteers are given sampling materials and booklets describing the water quality sampling procedures for future reference.

 Field and Laboratory Procedures